Pompe-org/Pompe-HS/README.md

 # Run 4 Pompe clients for a 30 second experiment
 user1@driver: cd $POMPE_HOME/experiments/pompe
 user1@driver: ./run_client.sh yunhao 4 30 local
-# output looks like:
+# output will look like:
 ...
 client write to order log file /home/yunhao/Pompe-HS/experiments/pompe//log/client0.order.log, 58342 entries client write to exec log file /home/yunhao/Pompe-HS/experiments/pompe//log/client0.exec.log, 57233 entries
-# meaning that, in 30 seconds, the client processed
+# which means that, in 30 seconds, the client has processed
 # the ordering phase of 58342 commands
 # and the consensus phase of 57233 commands